nathanramoscfa/pyfinlab/README.md

 ```
 conda install -c anaconda xlsxwriter statsmodels
 ```
-If you get an error, please open an issue.
+If you get an error installing any of the packages, try to install the problematic package separately.
+If you continue to have any problems, please open an issue.

 ## Roadmap